mimooh/swiatowid/README.md

 # swiatowid
 System for comparing the scores of institution's authors in the field of scientific publications.
-The data is fetched from PBN/POL-on.
+The data is fetched from <a href=https://pbn-ms.opi.org.pl/pbn-report-web/api/index.html>PBN's json/institution_id</a>.
 The final tables and plots are presented on the web.

 The system is for the administrators.
 It needs to be installed in the given institution.